On the Run II Tour

 The On the Run II Tour (stylized as OTR II) was the second co-headlining concert tour by American singer-songwriter Beyoncé and rapper Jay-Z, also known as the Carters.
-The all-stadium world tour began on June 6, 2018, in Cardiff, Wales and concluded on December 2, 2018, in Johannesburg, South Africa.
+The all-stadium world tour began on June 6, 2018, in Cardiff, Wales and concluded on October 4, 2018, in Seattle, United States.
 It followed 2014's On the Run Tour.